Maestro (character): Battleworld Maestro

-After Doctor Doom incorporates the "Future Imperfect" timeline into his new Battleworld as seen in the Secret Wars, the Maestro resurfaces as the ruler of one of the planet's domains called Dystopia.
+After Doctor Doom incorporates the "Future Imperfect" timeline into his new Battleworld in "Secret Wars", the Maestro resurfaces as the ruler of one of the planet's domains called Dystopia.
 He poses as a depowered Odin to gain the trust of the resistance movement, and confronts the resistance's leader Thunderbolt Ross (this reality's version of Thing).
 After a brutal fight, the Maestro offers to release Dystopia from his tyrannical rule if Ross can help him kill God Emperor Doom.
 To this end, the Maestro sets out to find the Destroyer in another zone of Battleworld.
-Although he tracks it to a region of Asgardia where it is guarded by Ulik, he is shocked to learn that its final line of defense is the 'Ancient One'... an elderly Rick Jones.
+Although he tracks it to a region of Asgardia where it is guarded by Ulik, he is shocked to learn that its final line of defense is the 'Ancient One', an elderly Rick Jones.
 After merging with the Destroyer, the Maestro kills God Emperor Doom and conquers Battleworld.
 However, it is revealed that the entire battle was an illusion that has ensnared Maestro.
-Believing himself to be victorious, Maestro reverts to his human form, with Rick stating that he'll now remain trapped in the illusion until he eventually withers and dies.
-Maestro was eventually released from the illusion he was trapped on by God Emperor Doom and is seen helping him against the riots in Doomstadt.
+Believing himself to be victorious, Maestro reverts to his human form, with Rick stating that he'll now remain trapped in the illusion until he dies.

-Eight months later as part of Marvel's All-New, All-Different Marvel branding, the Maestro is seen working for the Collector as his "Summoner" in the new Contest of Champions.
+Eight months later, in the "All-New, All-Different Marvel" branding, the Maestro is seen working for the Collector as his "Summoner" in the new Contest of Champions.
 The Collector apparently saved the Maestro from his fate and feels the villain owes him his life as a result, though the Maestro is less than grateful.
 He is seen scheming to find a way to kill the Collector and escape his servitude.
-After assuming control of the Power Primordial contained within the Iso-Sphere that the Grandmaster and Collector were competing for, Maestro recreates Battleworld since he had previously vowed that he would become the God-King of Battleworld.
-The Maestro is ultimately thwarted when Outlaw, one of the heroes who had previously been captured and forced to fight, destroys the Iso-Sphere.
-An outraged Maestro later awakens to find himself as a captive in the Collector's display room.
+After assuming control of the Power Primordial contained within the Iso-Sphere that the Grandmaster and Collector were competing for, Maestro recreates Battleworld.
+However, he is defeated after Outlaw destroys the Iso-Sphere, and is later imprisoned in the Collector's display room.

 Powers and abilities

-The Maestro largely shared the same powers as the Hulk, but a greater degree than most incarnations due to the century's worth of radiation he has absorbed resulting in these nuclear wars that decimated his Earth (the present day Hulk speculated that his insanity might also contribute to this higher strength).
-This includes certain mental powers, such as the Hulk's ability to see and interact with astral forms shown in The Defenders series.
+The Maestro largely shares the same powers as the Hulk, but a greater degree due to the century's worth of radiation he has absorbed resulting from the nuclear wars that decimated his Earth.
+This includes his ability to see and interact with astral forms as well as breathe underwater.
 Although he possesses Banner's intellect, the Maestro has rarely demonstrated his technical expertise and implies to have built Dystopia himself.
 At one point, he manipulated Miguel O'Hara into repairing a time machine for him, rather than doing it himself.

+Reception

+In 2022, Comic Book Resources (CBR) ranked the Maestro's introduction in Future Imperfect fourth in their "10 Ways Marvel Made The Hulk Better Over The Years" list and ninth in their "10 Great George Pérez Comics Every Fan Should Read" list.